The Western Isles of Scotland

 Day 3 – Jacobite Steam

 A return journey on the famous Jacobite Steam train today.
 This 84 mile round trip sees us cross the 21-arched Glenfinnan Viaduct which overlooks Loch Shiel and the Jacobite monument.
-There is time at leisure in Mallaig to explore and have lunch before we return to Fort William.
+There is time for lunch in the tiny fishing port of Mallaig before we return to Fort William.

 Day 4 – Mallaig to South Uist